-Extracted from 38 Himalayan herbs, Tibetan Monastery is thought to deeply purify space as it burns.
-It creates more of a calm, clear, meditative sanctuary.
+Extracted from 38 Himalayan herbs, Tibetan monastery incense are thought to deeply purify a space as they burn.
+They create more of a calm, clear, meditative sanctuary.

 9. Burn sandalwood for grounding.

-While you don't technically "burn" these lamps, you can use them to release negative ions into the air and create feelings of peace and prosperity.
-They are ideal for offices and homes where burning things is not an option, and they're gorgeous as they glow!
+While you don't technically "burn" Himalayan salt lamps, you can use them to create feelings of peace and prosperity.
+They are ideal for offices and homes where burning things is not an option, and they look gorgeous as they glow.

-Anything you do to clear space, even the simple act of opening a window, will bring more flow into your home and your life, too!
+Remember that anything you do to clear space, even the simple act of opening a window, will bring more flow and positive energy into your home and your life, too!